WayneRose-95/Data_Collection_Pipeline/README.md

 For this milestone the scraper application was containerised using Docker.

-Running the application within a Docker container allows for simpler development as Docker containers run within their own self-contained environment which can be used on any operating system.
+Running the application within a Docker container allows for simpler development and deployment as Docker containers run within their own self-contained environment which can be used on any operating system.

 ![image](https://user-images.githubusercontent.com/89411656/177178046-98fc214e-972a-4a2c-8fc7-b2e01df184f2.png)